 Though beards have made an extraordinary comeback in recent years, many still prefer a silky smooth face.

-We’re guessing that a lot of bearded guys would shave were it not for the hassle involved with finding the right shaving products.
-Other guys have been using the same bargain-basement shaving foams for decades, and still wonder why their skin dries out so quickly.
-Whichever category you’re in, we suggest you take a look at this list of the best shaving creams (and oils and gels!) out there (in our humble opinion).
+Some bearded guys would shave were it not for the hassle of finding the right shaving products.
+Other guys have been using the same bargain-basement shaving foams for decades and still wonder why their skin dries out so quickly.
+Whichever category you’re in, we suggest getting started by exfoliating with a good facial scrub, opening your pores with a hot shower, and lathering up with a pick from this list of the best shaving cream (and oils and gels!) out there.

 If you’re a man alive on planet Earth — or in Italy, at least —you’ve doubtless heard of Proraso.
 Calen Koenig, Brick and Mortar barber and friend of The Manual, swears by this stuff.
-Proraso has four lines of shaving products; including red, green, and blue; which nourish, refresh, and protect the skin, respectively.
+Proraso has four lines of shaving products, including red, green, and blue (which nourish, refresh, and protect the skin, respectively).
 White, the fourth line, is reserved for men with especially sensitive skin.
-Which shaving cream you select depends on your skin type and your nose — blue has notes of licorice, red has earthy notes, white smells like oatmeal, and green smells of mint and eucalyptus.
+Which shaving cream you select depends on your skin type and your nose; blue has hints of licorice, red has earthy notes, white smells like oatmeal, and green smells of mint and eucalyptus.

-2. Art of Shaving Ocean Kelp Shaving Cream, $25
+The Art of Shaving Ocean Kelp Shaving Cream – $30

 Clarins has created one of the smoothest shaves around with a combination of aloe vera, galanga and wintergreen in this foaming gel.
-Each serves a purpose in getting your face to shaving heaven: the aloe vera for mositurizer, galanaga to revitalize and wintergreen for that minty post-shave feeling.
+Each serves a purpose in getting your face to shaving heaven: the aloe vera for moisturizer, galanaga to revitalize, and wintergreen for that minty post-shave feeling.
 It’s also alcohol-free, which means less of that notoriously unpleasant burn afterwards.

-Blind Barber Watermint Gin Shave Cream, $22
+Blind Barber Watermint Gin Shave Cream – $22

 The name may not inspire much confidence, but Blind Barber makes some mighty fine grooming products.
-Their Watermint Gin shave cream works up into a clean-smelling lather that helps your razor glide against your skin with minimal risk of cuts or nicks.
+The Watermint Gin Shave Cream works up into a clean-smelling lather that helps your razor glide against your skin with minimal risk of cuts or nicks.
 Ingredients include juniper fruit extract, shea butter, and mentha aquatica extract, which provide the fresh and subtle scents of mint and gin.

 If you’re a bear of a man with grizzly whiskers, you might consider trying Stellar shave cream from Ursa Major.
 This delicious-smelling shave cream can imbue your face with scents of pine, grapefruit, bergamot, ginger, and vetiver.
 Over half of the ingredients are organic, and many are sourced from sustainable farmers.
 The active ingredients in this wonderful shave cream — which include aloe, birch sap, and sunflower seed — can make your face look and feel bright after every shave.

-Taylor of Old Bond Street Organic Shaving Cream, $19
+Taylor of Old Bond Street Organic Shaving Cream – $24

-If you’re a dapper English Gentleman from the Victorian era, you probably already use Taylor of Old Bond Street products.
+If you’re a dapper English gentleman from the Victorian era, you probably already use Taylor of Old Bond Street products.
 If not, then you might want to give their organic shaving cream a try.
-This shaving cream is made from 95% raw materials, and delivers a crisp, natural-feeling shave.
+This shaving cream is made from 95 percent raw materials, and delivers a crisp, natural-feeling shave.
 There’s no fragrance or irritating chemicals, making it a fine choice for men with sensitive noses and faces.
 Ingredients include jojoba, aloe vera, and vitamin E.

-This wonderfully rich shave cream allows your razor to glide across your face, helping reduce the likelihood of nicks and leaving your mug smooth and hydrated.
-Men who use Cremo Cream shave cream are treated to a subtle, refreshing orange scent.
+This wonderfully rich shaving cream allows your razor to glide across your face, helping reduce the likelihood of nicks and leaving your mug smooth and hydrated.
+Men who use Cremo are treated to a subtle, refreshing orange scent.
 You may be pleased to know that the scent doesn’t linger, and won’t clash with your cologne or aftershave.
 And at just $8 for 6 oz, the price is certainly right.

 If you’re a fan of the classic foaming shave gel, we recommend that you try Harry’s.
 If you don’t like licorice, however, you may want to move further down the grooming products aisle.
 Harry’s has several other natural ingredients, which is unusual for foaming gels.
 Cucumber and aloe are among the foam’s natural moisturizers that can make the shaving experience and aftermath much more pleasant.